 When it comes to how you get to where you’re going, you truly can’t be too careful.
 The rule of thumb is that the more isolated you and your party can remain, the better, but any mode of transportation will require you to pack your own travel-ready cleaning tools.

+Road trips are arguably the safest way to travel these days.
 Driving involves the least amount of required contact with other people and can ensure you and your party remain more in control of the safety precautions taken, especially if you’re using your own car.
 That said, consider what would happen if your car breaks down or you get into an accident—these scenarios would involve outside human contact, so you’ll need to be prepared.

 If you’re renting a vehicle, make sure the rental company is following health and safety guidelines, and be sure to pack your own cleaning tools to routinely sanitize the car as you come into contact with the outside.